NVIDIA/OpenSeq2Seq/docs/sources/source/speech-recognition/jasper.rst

 * weight-decay = 0.001
 * dropout (varible per layer: 0.2-0.4)
 * 3-fold speed perturbation of [0.9, 1.0, 1.1]
+* 2 frequency masks with width up to 6 mel scale bins
+* 2 time masks with width up to 6 timesteps (60 ms)

 Tips and Tricks
 ~~~~~~~~~~~~~~~